japacheco10/connect_four_mcts/README.md

 * **`tournament.py`:**
     * Automate the process of playing Connect Four games between different decision making algorithms and to collect and present the results of these games.
 This allows for a systematic comparison of the algorithms' performance.

+* **`tournament_parallel.py`:**
+    * This script runs a full round-robin tournament between multiple Connect Four decision making algorithms, where each pair of algorithms plays multiple games against each other.

+    It leverages Python’s concurrent.futures.ProcessPoolExecutor to run games in parallel, significantly speeding up experiments when testing resource-intensive algorithms like PMCGS or UCT with thousands of simulations.

 ## Requirements

 * Python 3.x